Leadership Support Team

 Field Director for Europe/CIS/Middle East

-Dr. Stephen Paul Darnell currently serves as the Field Director of Europe/Middle East/CIS.
+Dr. Stephen Paul Darnell currently serves as the Field Director of Europe, the Middle East, Commonwealth Of Independent States and Russia.
+Dr. Darnell also serves as the President of the European Theological Seminary located in Kniebis, Germany.
 As a native of Georgia, having been raised in the Appalachian foothills of Western North Carolina, Dr. Darnell is steeped in Pentecostal heritage and church worship.
 Credentialed with the Church of God at the age of 18 and Ordained as a Bishop at the age of 26, Dr. Darnell has served within the Church of God in the fields of youth ministries, evangelism, pastoral ministry, and higher education, as well as administrative and executive leadership.

 Field Director for Latin America